Import Metadata from PowerBI

 • Dataset.Table.Columns → Physical Field: A Column from a Dataset’s Table is mapped to a physical field.
 Its physical entity is the one to which the Report has been mapped.
 The name is “«Table name» : «Column name»”, the type is the Column’s type, the description is the Column’s description, and additional properties include section_name (indicating the Report’s section where the Column is utilized).

-PowerBI and Azure Analysis Services (AAS)
+PowerBI .pbix and Azure Analysis Services (AAS)

 This section explains the steps that must be performed to correctly retrieve all Report’s .pbix metadata when the Report’s Dataset has an AAS tabular model in its Datasources.